tiru-patel/Deploying_Wordpress_site_with_MySQL_on_k8s_cluster_using_Ansible/README.md

-# :sparkles: Kubernetes Multinode Cluster on AWS using Ansible :sparkles:
+# :sparkles:Kubernetes Multinode Cluster on AWS using Ansible:sparkles:
 Creating our own multinode kubernetes cluster is very tedious task.
 So, here is the solution for automating the creation of kubernetes multinode cluster using Ansible on AWS.

 ## :heavy_exclamation_mark: Steps to be followed to achieve this task :heavy_exclamation_mark: